An age-old debate that rages forever is the decision as to whether recruitment is a science or an intuition-based skill.

-The movie “Moneyball” explained how few age old baseball scouts strongly used their intuition and predictive skills to judge whether a person is a good player or not.
-In modern recruitment practices, intuition and guesswork plays a huge role in the selection of the candidate.
+The movie “Moneyball” explained how few age-old baseball scouts strongly used their intuition and predictive skills to judge whether a person is a good player or not.
+In modern recruitment practices, intuition and guesswork play a huge role in the selection of the candidate.
 The bitter truth is that people have hardwired systematic biases in how they evaluate candidates.
 The more experience a recruiter has, the more intuition comes into play.

 What needs to be assessed is the behavioral ability of the resource.
-To break it down further, there are close to 200+ traits which play a crucial role in selecting a candidate.
-Below are the traits that play a vital role in deciding the candidates fit.
+To break it down further, there are close to 200+ traits that play a crucial role in selecting a candidate.
+Below are the traits that play a vital role in deciding the candidate’s fit.

 Question Source: Xobin

 The above question checks how a candidate reacts to the given scenario.
 There is no right or wrong in selecting an option, we are just measuring how the candidate would react to a particular situation.
-Usually a group of questions are mapped to these traits and we can get individual scores for all the traits.
-A 90 minute test could help us get the scores of 35 such key traits that influence the decision of that particular role.
+Usually, a group of questions is mapped to these traits and we can get individual scores for all the traits.
+A 90-minute test could help us get scores of 35 such key traits that influence the decision of that particular role.

 The most preferred solution is to build a Machine learning model that trains from the historic recruitment decisions of the company and helps predict the best suitable candidate for the role at present.

 For example, the below workflow was used (now deprecated) in Xobin for a brief period of time, but it does the job of explaining the concept in layman terms.

 The catch with this is that it requires at least 100 complete data sets to train the model.
 While big enterprises don’t have a scarcity of data, smaller companies find generating this data very challenging.
 However, several pre-trained models are now built, which do a pretty decent job of helping hire senior resources that save the recruiters time and get a huge nod from the business heads as well.